lorepirri/cayman-blog/README.md

 The usage is compatible with the plugin [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag), which provides a battle-tested template of crowdsourced best-practices.

-To switch to a better SEO tags however, one should install [Jekyll Feed plugin](https://github.com/jekyll/jekyll-feed):
+To switch to a better SEO tags however, one should install [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag):

 1. Add this line to your site's Gemfile: